Bio

 The lifestyle of the artist is the lifestyle of the human being, people would figure out how to heal from within, and from the earth.
 The owners of the roofing company would never want us to fix our own roofs.

 I want to use the tools that built this current society as agents of transformation, to find autonomy in the tool.
 Sand-blast the centuries of outdated tone-deaf rust off, to reveal something as simple as man-made machine, to use it, with the finesse of a woman’s soft supple hand.
-I refuse to be afraid of the blade, the saw, the voltage, the explosive gas.
 In the midst of dust and sweat, I reclaim my body, mind and soul.
 Fabrication is what showed me my truth.
 And it was a woman who showed me the way.
 It was a woman who trusted me and saw me, and the only thing she said to me was “put your hair up”.